NUBIC/ncs_staff_portal/README.md

       footer_logo_front: "/staff_portal_images/footer_logo_front.png" # any footer logo you want to include before footer text
       footer_logo_back: "/staff_portal_images/footer_logo_back.png"   # any footer logo you want to include after footer text
+    mail:
+      smtp:                                      # smtp configuration for mail setup
+          address: "example.smtp.com"
+          port: 25
+          domain: "example.com"
+      host: "staging server/production server"   # host name
+      from: "NCS_Staff_Portal@example.com"       # from address to be included in email
+      development:                               # if any development will be done,
+          email: "user@example.com"              # developer's email address for development testing email

 ### Rake tasks
 There are many rake tasks which will load data into application.